 Before an application can be executed it must be compiled.
-This is done by selecting Compile in the Execute menu or in the toolbar.
+This is done with Compile in the Execute menu or in the toolbar.
 Compilation errors are indicated by red text color of the condition expression/step actions.
-Error messages are also written to the message list.
+Error messages are written to the messages list.

-Two types of problems may arise during compilation: syntactic errors and semantic errors.
+Two types of problems may arise during compilation, namely syntactic errors and semantic errors.

-For example, the condition expression y $OR \ z$ would generate a syntactic error since two consecutive variables, i.e. y and OR, are not allowed.
+For example, the condition expression y $OR \ z$ would generate a syntactic error since two consecutive variables, here y and OR, is not allowed.
 What the programmer probably meant here was y | z.

 Semantic errors means that the syntax is correct but what you are trying to do is not possible.
 One example is trying to assign to an input.
-Another example is if name lookup fails, e.g. if there is not variable named y or z in the previous example.
+Another example is if name lookup fails, for example if there is no variable named y in the previous example.